akumina/AkuminaDev/docs/Site-Deployer-Overview.md

 To make a secure user-based connection between Site Deployer and AAD Client App, make sure that the AAD Client App has the following configuration:

-Create a new App seperate
+Follow the steps below to create a new Azure AD (AAD) app:

  1. Goto Azure Active Directory --> App Registration--> New Registration
  2. Choose Accounts in this organizational directory only (Single tenant)